rakdev7/RootCodingTest/README.md

 This is built on Xcode 11.5 using iOS SDK 13.5, Swift 5.0.

 I created this app in a modular fashion mainly based on Single Responsibility principle.
-Each class/struct is confined to a specific thing it deals with.
-I chose structs for data models to prevent unexpected changes to the data they contain.
-Also used class for Trip model since I wanted to intentionally add data after initial parsing from `input.txt` file.
+Each class/struct is given a specific responsibilty.
+I chose structs for data models to prevent unexpected changes to the underlying data.

 I have made intentional choices of using tuples, structures, classes and extensions wherever necessary.
-I have also added unit tests for most of my business logic.
+I have also added unit tests.

 I have written a few test cases to demostrate my unit testing skills. _These are just a **sample** to showcase the fact that I can write more unit tests if needed which thoroughly test the application code._